kevinbi2599/ccRCC_Creless_Model_scRNA/README.md

-This repository contains Jupyter notebooks and R scripts for producing raw plots and source files for main figure content in the manuscript: "Towards a CRISPR-Based Mouse Model of Vhl-deficient Clear Cell Kidney Cancer: Initial Experience and Lessons Learned".
+This repository contains Jupyter notebooks and R scripts for producing raw plots and source files for main and supplementary figure content in the manuscript: "Towards a CRISPR-Based Mouse Model of Vhl-deficient Clear Cell Kidney Cancer: Initial Experience and Lessons Learned".